Autism-Takiwātanga Support & Resources In Aotearoa NZ

 Screenshot of KidsHealth website

-Most children with additional learning needs receive support from their school.
+Most tamariki with additional learning needs receive support from their school.
 But if teachers decide your child needs extra learning support, the Ministry of Education's Learning Support team can help.
 Staff at your child's school or early childhood education centre will coordinate extra services.
+See the KidsHealth page for more information.

 Screenshot of TKI website page on ASD resource for educators